As Britain decides, Europe grapples with Huawei conundrum

 Concerns expressed by Germany’s powerful car industry that a Huawei ban could provoke trade retaliation from China - its largest export market - have influenced the thinking of Merkel and senior aides.

-Operators Deutsche Telekom (DTEGn.DE), Vodafone (VOD.L) and Telefonica (O2Dn.DE)(TEF.MC) are all Huawei clients.
+Operators Deutsche Telekom, Vodafone and Telefonica are all Huawei clients.
 They warn that replacing its kit could cost billions of euros, on top of heavy outlays for German 5G spectrum at auction last year.

 More broadly, Europe has emerged as a battleground in the technology ‘Cold War’ playing out between China and Washington.
-Huawei’s European competitors, Ericsson (ERICb.ST) and Nokia (NOKIA.HE), would become a supplier duopoly should the Chinese company be shut out.
+Huawei’s European competitors, Ericsson and Nokia, would become a supplier duopoly should the Chinese company be shut out.

 Huawei leads the global telecoms equipment market with a 28% share, according to U.S. consultancy Dell’Oro.
 Nokia is second on 16% and Ericsson third with 13%.
 Its share is higher in Europe and it is banned in the United States.